GangGreenTemperTatum/CTFs/Walkthroughs/tr0ll-1/Walkthrough.md

 ![Screenshot 2023-02-03 at 13 56 53](https://user-images.githubusercontent.com/104169244/216752256-fcdecbeb-1560-4333-8c72-549d04490dea.png)

 ![Screenshot 2023-02-03 at 13 56 11](https://user-images.githubusercontent.com/104169244/216751893-f5884889-2f57-495e-b8a3-e1f4baedb450.png)

+## Abuse of the Web Application - Sensitive Information Disclosure

 * From analysis of the former methodology and testing, I was able to pivot from the FTP anonymous login vulnerability and locate the tr0ll directory in the web application: